trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Enables the use of JIT for regular expressions to speed-up their processing.
+Specifically, checking rules can be time-consuming, especially complex regular expression (regex) conditions.

   > By compiling NGINX with the PCRE library, you can perform complex manipulations with your `location` blocks and use the powerful `rewrite` directives.

-  > PCRE JIT can speed up processing of regular expressions significantly.
+  > PCRE JIT rule-matching engine can speed up processing of regular expressions significantly.
 NGINX with `pcre_jit` is magnitudes faster than without it.
 This option can improve performance, however, in some cases `pcre_jit` may have a negative effect.
 So, before enabling it, I recommend you to read this great document: [PCRE Performance Project](https://zherczeg.github.io/sljit/pcre.html).

   > If you’ll try to use `pcre_jit on;` without JIT available, or if NGINX was compiled with JIT available, but currently loaded PCRE library does not support JIT, will warn you during configuration parsing.

   > The `--with-pcre-jit` is only needed when you compile PCRE library using NGNIX configure (`./configure --with-pcre=`).
 When using a system PCRE library whether or not JIT is supported depends on how the library was compiled.

+  > If you don't pass `--with-pcre-jit`, the NGINX configure scripts are smart enough to detect and enable it automatically.
+See [here](http://hg.nginx.org/nginx/file/abd40ce603fa/auto/lib/pcre/conf).
+So, if your PCRE library is recent enough, a simple `./configure` with no switches will compile NGINX with `pcre_jit` enabled.

   From NGINX documentation:

   > _The JIT is available in PCRE libraries starting from version 8.20 built with the `--enable-jit` configuration parameter.
 When the PCRE library is built with nginx (`--with-pcre=`), the JIT support is enabled via the `--with-pcre-jit` configuration parameter._

-  > But if you don't pass `--with-pcre-jit`, the NGINX configure scripts are smart enough to detect and enable it automatically.
-See [here](http://hg.nginx.org/nginx/file/abd40ce603fa/auto/lib/pcre/conf).
-So, if your PCRE library is recent enough, a simple `./configure` with no switches will compile NGINX with `pcre_jit` enabled.

 ###### Example